In the food packaging industry, a “secret sauce” is shaking up how manufacturers, processors, and distributors preserve product quality and freshness.

 Each gas plays a unique role in preserving the food:

-• OxygenO2): Most of the time, we’re trying to keep this guy away from our food, as it has a bad habit of inviting unwanted guests like oxidation and aerobic organisms.
+- Oxygen(O2): Most of the time, we’re trying to keep this guy away from our food, as it has a bad habit of inviting unwanted guests like oxidation and aerobic organisms.

 But, like a plot twist in a soap opera, sometimes we want more oxygen.
-Particularly with red meat, it keeps the color looking fresh-off-the-grill red.
+Particularly with red meat, it keeps the color looking fresh-off-the-grill red. - Nitrogen: The reliable workhorse of the team.
+Nitrogen is like that dependable friend who’s always there when you need them.

 It’s the good guy, hanging around in packaging, preventing oxidation, and keeping aerobic organisms at bay.